ArcherFSharpTesting/Archer.Bow/README.md

 ---

-For more details, see the Bow library documentation or the `Types.fs` source file.
+For more details, see the RunnerFactory library documentation or the `Types.fs` source file.

 ### Runner Lifetime Events ###

-The `Runner` in the Bow library emits several lifecycle events that allow you to hook into and respond to different stages of test execution.
+The `Runner` in the RunnerFactory library emits several lifecycle events that allow you to hook into and respond to different stages of test execution.
 These events are useful for custom logging, reporting, or integrating with other systems.

 #### Runner Lifecycle Events ####